miamtech/mealz-documentation/docs/web_ssr/integration-reference/pre-rendered-components.md

 Place this fragment in your server-rendered template at the slot where the card should show.
 Then fetch the stylesheets for the same component (and the same variant, if you use one) as described in [Fetching styles](./fetching-style).

-Full parameter lists and routes for each feature are listed on their own page under **Main features** (catalog, recipe card, meals planner, and so on).
+Full parameter lists and routes for each feature are listed on their own page under **Integration reference** (catalog, recipe card, meals planner, and so on).

 ## Component parameters